vadmium/python-altium/format.md

 ## OLE compound document ##

-The OLE root directory is called “Root Entry”, and it lists three streams.
+The OLE root directory is called “Root Entry”, and it lists three streams:
-The schematic data is in the “FileHeader” stream.

 * FileHeader
 * Storage
 * Additional

+The schematic data is in the “FileHeader” stream.

 ## FileHeader ##